 Early church fathers like Clement of Rome, Ignatius, Tertullian, Melito, Cyprian, Irenaeus, Theodoriet, Cyril of Jerusalem all lived and died, wrote volumes of theology and wrote thousands of works on diverse topics without uttering a single word about the Assumption of Mary.

-Catholics claim that the grave of Mary was unknown and therefore must have been taken to heaven bodily.
+Catholics argue that the grave of Mary was unknown therefore, she must have been taken to heaven bodily.
 But early church writings show that the burial sites of many other early Christians were also unknown.
 For example, John Chrysostom wrote: